Child Support And Unmarried Parents In Illinois

 “As soon as practicable after an action to declare the existence or non-existence of the parent-child relationship has been brought, and the parties are at issue, the court may conduct a pre-trial conference.”
 750 ILCS 46/618

 Usually, there’s an emotional reason the presumed parent does not want to be declared the father.
-If that’s the case, a pre-trial conference can diffuse the emotions and avoid a messy hearing regarding parentage that involves testimony about who had sex with who and when did they have it or a $ 500 DNA test.
+If that is the case, a pre-trial conference can diffuse the emotions and avoid a messy hearing regarding parentage that involves testimony about who had sex with who, when did they have sex and/or a $ 500 DNA test.